The Garden Grazer

 Chipotle Taco Hummus

-A warmly spiced Taco Hummus recipe made with a homemade taco seasoning blend and smoky chipotle peppers!
-Great as a dip and sandwich spread, plus easy to prepare.
+A warmly spiced Taco Hummus recipe made with a homemade seasoning blend and smoky chipotle peppers!
+It's great as a dip and sandwich spread, plus easy to prepare.
 (Vegan, gluten-free, oil-free option.)

-Classic hummus gets a zesty twist with this taco-inspired version!
+Classic hummus gets a fun, zesty twist with this taco-inspired version!

-We infuse rich flavors of smoky chipotle peppers and a warmly spiced taco seasoning blend.
+We infuse rich flavors of smoky chipotle peppers and a warmly spiced taco seasoning blend to the creamy hummus base.
+It's so delicious and satisfying, plus includes healthy plant-based protein and fiber.
+(And no refined oil!)

-Serve this hummus for party spreads, picnics, potlucks, or simply a tasty snack or appetizer at home.
+Serve up this flavorful hummus for party spreads, picnics, potlucks, or simply a tasty snack or appetizer at home.
 It's also a great dish to make ahead of time!

 Chickpeas, taco seasoning, limes, and tahini ingredients set out in white bowls